Differentiable All-pole Filters for Time-varying Audio Systems: Applications

 We test our filter implementation on a virtual analog phaser model, based on~\cite{PASPWEB2010, carson2023differentiable}.
 At the core of the model is a differentiable LFO that operates at the control rate $F_c$.
 The oscillator is implemented as a damped oscillator with learnable frequency $f_0$, decay rate $\sigma$, and phase $\phi$:

+where $m$ is the control-rate sample index.
 The inclusion of parameter $\sigma$ alleviates some non-convexity issues when learning the frequency $f_0$, as shown in~\cite{Hayes2022:sine}.
 Note that the oscillator is unconditionally stable for all $\sigma$.
 The oscillator is passed through a multi-layer perceptron (MLP) network to obtain the control signal $p(m)$.
-The MLP, with parameters $\theta$, contains 3x8 hidden layers, with $\tanh$ activation functions on all layers including the final.
+The MLP, with parameters $\Theta$, contains 3x8 hidden layers, with $\tanh$ activation functions on all layers including the final.
 The control signal is then up-sampled with linear interpolation to obtain $p(n)$ and modulates the coefficients of four cascaded first-order all-pass filters (APF), each with the difference equation:

-where $x_k$ and $y_k$ are the input and state of the $k^{th}$ APF, respectively, $0 \leq k < 4$.
-Note that the $\tanh$ output activation in the MLP guarantees stability.
+where $x_k$ and $y_k$ are the input and state of the $k^\mathrm{th}$ APF, respectively, $0 \leq k < 4$.
+Note that the MLP $\tanh$ output activation ensures the all-pass poles remain within the unit circle.
 The APFs are arranged in series, with a through path of gain $g_1$ and feedback loop $g_2$ as shown in Figure \ref{fig:phaser}.
 It is common to include a unit delay in the feedback path for ease of implementation~\cite{PASPWEB2010, Kiiski2016}, however here we use instantaneous feedback for a more realistic virtual analog model.
 In Figure \ref{fig:phaser}, BQ represents a biquad filter with coefficients ${\bf b}^{({\rm bq})} = [b_0^{({\rm bq})}, b_1^{({\rm bq})}, b_2^{({\rm bq})}]$ and ${\bf a}^{({\rm bq})} = [a_1^{({\rm bq})}, a_2^{({\rm bq})}]$.
-The entire model is a sixth-order time-varying IIR filter, and through some algebra the difference equation can be derived into the form:
+The entire model is a sixth-order time-varying IIR filter.
+Here we approximate the system as having the difference equation:

 where $f_{{\bf b}(n)}\left(\cdot\right)$ is a time-varying FIR filter: